 Cost of living: $30,800

-When you say small, how about choosing a city to retire in that is home to just a couple hundred people?
-Dillsboro has much to offer even as a small community, including 100-year-old buildings, small shops, and a few artisan restaurants and coffee houses.
+When you say small, how about choosing a city to retire in that is home to just a couple of hundred people?
+Dillsboro has much to offer, even as a small community, including 100-year-old buildings, small shops, and a few artisan restaurants and coffee houses.

-It’s also a very artistically charming community, hosting various events throughout the year that draw tourists and nearby residents.
+It's also a charmingly artistic community, hosting events throughout the year that draw tourists and nearby residents.
 Spend your days hiking in the Great Smoky Mountains National Park, or head to Asheville for more modern shopping.

 Mequon, Wisconsin